sharmanish011-maker/Bhagwan-Vishwakarma-Mandir/README.md

 - **Default Administrator Username**: `admin`
 - **Default Administrator Password**: `admin123`

-*Note: In production environments, immediately modify the admin login password inside the `admins` database table using a `PASSWORD_HASH` check.*
+*Note: In production environments, immediately modify the admin login password inside the `admins` database table using a `PASSWORD_HASH` check.
+Although the folder is located at `backend/admin/` inside the repository, the `.htaccess` configuration cleanly handles access transparently through `/admin/` in the browser.*

 ---